sebakerckhof/aritech-js/README.md

 ## Installation

-Clone the repository and configure `config.json` with your panel settings:
+Clone the repository and rename `config.json.example` to `config.json`.
+Then configure `config.json` with your panel settings:

 ```json
 {